slothoth/Fall-From-Heaven/README.md

 ## Promotion System:
 - [ ] promotions based on resource availabilty, ie can only learn Death 1 with access to Death Mana resource, Lua: HasResource, GetBonusResourcePerTurn, GetResourceAmount, Monopolies support stuff?
 - [ ] Resurrection System  For Hero level, Use pPlayer:SetProperty() on UnitRemovedFromMap (assuming thats the death event).
 Then on casting Resurrection, check unit's owner for that hero dead property.
 Much harder I think for the Phoenix promotion, there is the CanRetreatWhenCaptured that vampires use.
 But how can I hook into that temporarily?
 UnitCaptured is an Event, but that trigger on units being killed, somehow works for Vampires.
-- [ ] hero abandonment if leave religion     Event: PolicyChanged (since we are planning religion as a slotable policyType.).
-Then just iterate over relevant player units and kill them.
 - [ ] Summoning Buildings : Modifier with 3 tile AOE?
 So can only affect one city.
 Dunno if there is a modifier to grant a modifier to a city, like there is for units.

 ## Alignment System: